How to VLOOKUP From Another Sheet in Excel

 If your lookup value and lookup range are stored in different sheets of one Excel Workbook, you can use VLOOKUP without any problems.
-Here is what you should do.
+Here is what you should do to vlookup from another sheet.

-How to do vlookup in Excel with another sheet
+How to do vlookup from another sheet in Excel

 We imported a dataset from Google Sheets to Excel using Coupler.io, a solution for automatic data exports from multiple apps and sources.